top of page

 Sidney Clarke-Lequerique is the Choral Director at Richard Montgomery High School.
 She received her bachelor’s degree in music education from the Florida State University with a concentration in secondary choral music education.
 In addition to teaching, Sidney is an assistant music director and alto with DC’s 18th Street Singers.
 She is a clinician for various choral groups, color guards, and student leadership programs around the east.

-Amber Abbott - Prince George's County
+Amber Abbott - Anne Arundel County

 All State Chair